luccadibe/quick-k8s-cluster/Readme.md

 This repository contains scripts and configurations to set up a Kubernetes cluster on Google Cloud Platform (GCP) using kOps (Kubernetes Operations).

+If you use just, you can configure the environment variables inside the justfile, run `just init` to initialize terraform and then run `just up` to create the cluster.
+If you don't use just, you can run the scripts manually.
 ## Prerequisites

 Before you begin, ensure you have the following installed: